Skip to main content

 Simple Pendulum: T = 2π√(L/g)

-For a point mass on a massless string of length L, the period depends only on length and gravity—not on mass or amplitude (small-angle limit).
-A 1-meter pendulum on Earth has T ≈ 2.0 s.
-On the Moon (g = 1.62 m/s²), the same pendulum has T ≈ 4.9 s.
+For a point mass on a massless string of length L, period depends only on length and gravity, not mass or amplitude (in the small-angle limit).
+A 1 m pendulum on Earth has T ≈ 2.0 s.
+On the Moon (g = 1.62 m/s²) the same pendulum has T ≈ 4.9 s.

 Example: L = 0.25 m, g = 9.81 m/s²